 Over the past 2.5 months since coming to Honolulu for DTS (Discipleship Training School) with YWAM, my life and perspective has changed radically.
 The theme coming into our DTS quarter is "All in.
 All for.
-All because of Jesus.
+All because of Jesus."

 The other day I was talking with my friend Anna, about all that I have been learning since I arrived in Hawaii but also some struggles I still have.
 It's not easy to put things into words, especially when you don't what you are feeling or why.
 I have been feeling anxious about the future and about going to Indonesia.
 I love the team that I'm apart of but I worry about what I will do once we come back.
 I am done with school so I won't be doing that like many other young people will be doing.